WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Chinese Art**: 1 hour program.
 It was originally shot on film.<br />
 **Chinese in the Far East**<br />
 **Chopin: A Question of Stature**: 1 hour program, produced by BBC and initially distributed by NET in 1968.
 It was originally shot on videotape in black and white.  *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
-**Chou En-Lai**: 90 minute program, produced by WGBH and initially distributed by NET in 1960.
+**Chou En-Lai**: 90 minute program, produced by GBH and initially distributed by NET in 1960.
 It was originally shot on videotape.<br />
 **The Christmas Boycott**: 30 minute program, produced by NET and initially distributed by NET in 1963. *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
-**Christmas in New England**: 30 minute program, produced by WGBH and initially distributed by NET in 1958.
+**Christmas in New England**: 30 minute program, produced by GBH and initially distributed by NET in 1958.
 It was originally shot on film.<br />
 **Christmas in the Marketplace**<br />
 **The Christmas Painting**: 30 minute program, produced by Greensboro Studio of WUNC and initially distributed by NET in 1958.<br />
 **Cincinnati Symphony.
 Part 1**: *Aired as an episode of [NET Symphony](/about-the-american-archive/projects/net-catalog/series/net-symphony).*<br/>